How To Use Inbound Marketing to Build Real Relationships with Customers

 When was the last time you saw a 'viral' blog post?
 Certainly not recently.
 There are some formats that just work better for fast marketing.

 - Videos are spread far more quickly, so in some applications, they are simply a better fit.

-Same goes for other formats as well.
+The same goes for other formats as well.